volkaert/simple-event-broker-rmq/README.md

 ### Commands

 The `TestServer` module accepts the following commands:
-- `run`: executes the test.
+- `pub/run`: executes the test.
 Execution can be synchronous or asynchronous (for long running tests).
 You can specify how many events to publish and the pause (in millis) between each published event.
-- `stop`: stops a given test or the last started test
+- `pub/stop`: stops a given test or the last started test
-- `suspend`: suspends a given test or the last started test.
+- `pub/suspend`: suspends a given test or the last started test.
 Use the `resume` command to resume the test.
-- `resume`: resumes a given test or the last started test
+- `pub/resume`: resumes a given test or the last started test
-- `accept`: the webhook will return the provided status code or the default successful status code
+- `sub/accept`: the webhook will return the provided status code or the default successful status code
-- `reject`: the webhook will return the provided status code or the default failure status code
+- `sub/reject`: the webhook will return the provided status code or the default failure status code
-- `slowdown`: the webhook will slow down to simulate slow consumers
+- `sub/slowdown`: the webhook will slow down to simulate slow consumers

 ### Test Event Payload